liferay/liferay-central-test-2/modules/sdk/gradle-plugins-theme-builder/README.markdown

 [`buildCSS`](https://github.com/liferay/liferay-portal/tree/master/modules/sdk/gradle-plugins-css-builder#tasks) | `buildTheme`
 [`war`](https://docs.gradle.org/current/userguide/war_plugin.html#sec:war_default_settings) | `buildTheme`

-The `buildCSS` is configured to compile the Sass files contained in the directory specified by the [`buildTheme.outputDir`](#outputdir) property.
-Moreover, the `war` task is configured as follows:
+The `buildCSS` dependency compiles the Sass files contained in the directory specified by the [`buildTheme.outputDir`](#outputdir) property.
+Moreover, the `war` task is configured as follows

 - exclude the directory specified in the [`buildTheme.diffsDir`](#diffsdir) property from the WAR file.
 - include the files contained in the [`buildTheme.outputDir`](#outputdir) directory into the WAR file.
-- include only the compiled CSS files, and not the SCSS ones, into the WAR file.
+- include only the compiled CSS files, not SCSS files, into the WAR file.

 The `buildTheme` task is automatically configured with sensible defaults: